varletjs/varlet/packages/varlet-ui/src/select/docs/en-US.md

 ### Intro

-Display and select the content through the drop-down menu
+Display and select the content through the drop-down menu.

 ### Basic Usage